HAHAYOUDEAD/PastimeReading/README.md

 If you are not sure how to add your books, or where to get them - check this neat [tutorial](https://github.com/HAHAYOUDEAD/PastimeReading/blob/main/Import%20Your%20Own%20Books/README.md) by [@Ancient Gatekeeper](https://github.com/GamingWubba93)

 ## Customization
-There are 5 book covers to choose from.
-I didn't put too much effort in them, but hey - you can change them to your liking.
+There are 7 book covers to choose from.
+And you can create your own.
 There's even a text color control, more on that in textures folder Readme.

 ## Known Issues
-* I don't know much about encoding, so this might be incorrect.
-But, if you see squares instead of some special unicode symbols, try converting your book to UTF-8.
-To do that using Notepad++, open your book, select your encoding(likely Windows-1250) and convert to UTF-8.
-If you don't have Notepad++, you can try using any online tool.
-For example, [this one](https://subtitletools.com/convert-text-files-to-utf8-online) should work fine.
+- Loading times are nuts with non-latin texts.
+Can't fix it yet, let's wait for another engine update

-* ~~Loading books takes time and memory.
-This is because I'm using TMPro to accurately split text into pages.
-For reference, 300kb text takes about 10 seconds to load.
-And something like 2mb text will hang until you run out of memory and crash the game.
-If you want to read long books - split them into smaller pieces before loading.
-For the time being, the mod can only read book.txt, so you'll have to replace it manually when it ends.
-There are reasons why I didn't make it so it would continue with book2.txt and so on, and laziness is not the main one.~~ Fixed with latest update of the game.
+- There are no sounds anymore.
+Fix will require switching to [AudioManager](https://github.com/DigitalzombieTLD/AudioManager), which will take a bit of time

-* Fov change when switching from book to lantern(probably some othe tools aswell).
-To avoid this - don't switch from book to lantern :smirk:.
-Holster the book first.
+- Bug when going through loading screen while the book is out.
+I'll fix it, just not feeling like it at the moment :sweat_smile:

-* Not all cover designs are created equal.
+- Doesn't work with [Personality](https://github.com/HAHAYOUDEAD/Personality), because it uses a separate arms mesh.
+Extremely annoying to fix since I need to redo all animations, but I should fix in eventually

 ## Shoutout
 [@DigitalzombieTLD](https://github.com/DigitalzombieTLD) for [FoxCompanion](https://github.com/DigitalzombieTLD/FoxCompanion) mod, I used it as a template.
 Probably nothing of it left in the code though.